shlomif/my-real-person-fan-fiction/README.md

 angry and burst in rage against their mistreatment.
 Simply because they were professionals and worked for as much money as possible.

-It is possible that the reason it seems like the [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently, is because Norris has decided to play in roles he liked, even if he got paid little or not at all, or was paid after the fact.
+It is possible that the reason why it seems like the [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently, is because Norris has decided to play in roles he liked, even if he got paid little or not at all, or was paid after the fact.
 He became a